 - Please read all label information on delivery.

 Best Cut Throat Razors

 My top three brands are Dovo, Fromm, and Giesen & Forsthoff.
 This is based on personal opinion and experience/research, so it is not conclusive.
 I’ll explain below why they make it into my top three.

-I would be surprised if they didn’t make it into every top three lists, because they are the Apple of straight razors.
-The most well known, the easiest to get hold of, great quality and great value.
+I would be surprised if they didn’t make it into every top three list because they are the Apple of straight razors.
+The most well-known, the easiest to get hold of, great quality and great value.

-Dovo are manufactured in surprisingly high numbers given the decreased popularity of this type of razor, which shows how high their demand is within the reduced market.
+Dovo is manufactured in surprisingly high numbers given the decreased popularity of this type of razor, which shows how high their demand is within the reduced market.

 What’s more, they are great for beginners and veterans alike, with a wide range of blades available.